 - If a husband isn’t willing to care for his children, then you have to decide if you’re willing to accept that.

-- If a child isn’t willing to seek help for their drug addiction, then you have to decide how far you’re willing to travel down the road with them — manipulation, lies, physical harm: it’s all part of the game here, and you have to determine how much you’re willing to endure.
+- If a child isn’t willing to seek help for their drug addiction, then you have to decide how far you’re willing to travel down the road with them — manipulation, lies and physical harm are all part of the game here, and you have to determine how much you’re willing to endure.